 - NUR 3500 - Nursing Research

 - BIO 3120 Advanced Anatomy & Physiology

-The nursing core sequence of courses begin in both Spring and Fall semesters and continue for 2 years.
-Part-time options are available however, students must complete the degree within six semesters of starting the nursing sequence of courses.
-Students who wish to complete the program on a part- time basis are encouraged to take all pre and co-requisite courses and UCC (general education) courses prior to beginning nursing courses.
-Once accepted into the major a Nursing advisor will be assigned to help sequence the courses appropriately.
-Many UCC courses are available with day, evening, weekend and online options.
-Nursing courses are primarily offered during the daytime.
+The nursing core sequence of courses begins in both Spring and Fall semesters and continue for 2 academic years.
+Students seeking a part-time option are advised the nursing core courses have been created in clusters so that certain courses must be taken together.
+Students considering a part- time option may complete all pre and co-requisite courses and UCC (University Core Curriculum) requirements part-time, but will not be able to do so once the Nursing sequence begins.
+Once accepted into the nursing major, a nursing advisor will be assigned to help sequence the courses appropriately.
+UCC courses are available with day, evening, weekend and online options, while Nursing courses are primarily offered during the day.

 - Bergen Regional Medical Center